macrat/RuuMusic/README.md

 	User not have to care extension.
 * Control by bluetooth receiver.
 * Control by Notification area.
 (Android 4.1+)
+* Search musics.
+	Can playing search results as playlist.

 ## Author / License
 [MIT License](http://opensource.org/licenses/mit-license.php) (c)2015 MacRat